jelic98/cv/index.md

 __SCHOOL OF COMPUTING__

-Lead the exercise classes for three courses: Compiler Construction, Object-Oriented Programming and Introduction to Programming.
+Lead the exercise classes for three courses: Compiler Construction, Object-Oriented Programming, and Introduction to Programming.
 Standing before more than 100 students to facilitate the acquisition of complex knowledge has advanced leadership and communication skills.
 </div>